elys-network/LP-Rebalancing-Vault/README.md

 ./avm-service
 ```

-The LP Rebalancing Vault will start its main operational loop.
+The High Yield LP Vault will start its main operational loop.
 You can monitor its activity through the console logs and the web dashboard.

 ## ⚠️ License